bobbykim89/manguito-page/README.md

 ### v0.1.2

 1. Optimized the image size using virtual schema and improved the page loading speed & general performance.
-2. (In Progress) Add route to go to each post.
+2. Now each post got own url instead of rendering current post every time.
-3. (In Progress) Add 404 page.
+3. Add 404 page.
-4. (In Progress) Add Share post feature.
+4. Added copy url to clipboard feature.

 ## Known Issues

-1. npm run dev on frontend side does not work properly somehow. watch keep turns off as soon as it started.
-2. Need to run npm run dev to run backend and frontend, and npm run watch from client directory to run properly on on dev environment.
-3. (Important) Implementing a button to navigate to previous/next post would bring some convenience.
+1. (Important) Implementing a button to navigate to previous/next post would bring some convenience.
-4. (Important) Load more button or lazy loading to increase page loading speed.
+2. (Important) Load more button or lazy loading to increase page loading speed.
-5. There are some junk code that are not needed need to find them out and delete them some time to make it look cleaner.
+3. There are some junk code that are not needed need to find them out and delete them some time to make it look cleaner.(working progress)

 ## Update Log